LoafPickleWW/wen-tools/README.md

 * **Create an On-chain Vote Tool under a new Repo.
 DM for details** - 750A - In progress by Red
 * ~~**Have a local save state for Simple Mint and Update so if a person needs to leave the page, all the information stays** - 500A~~ Completed by [No-Cash](https://github.com/No-Cash-7970)
 * ~~**Fix UI Bugs like scrolling issues (horizonatal and vertical), white screens, and footer being so high on mobile (issues between tailwind and mui maybe?)** - 500A~~ Completed by [No-Cash](https://github.com/No-Cash-7970)
 * **Fix UI Display Error for Multimint Asset Holder tool when filters are being used.
-Correct number is not displayed** - 150A
+Correct number is not displayed** - 150A - Claimed by Twirtle
 * **Remove the need to claim when using Wen Swap.
 Have transfer execute when TX is signed** - 350A
+* **Add send to Asset Inbox (arc59) check box to Simple Send, Simple Airdrop, and Airdrop Tools.
+When a user checks this option, upon compiling of the tx, Algo balance will be checked to make sure sender has enough to cover MBR Requirements.
+Total Algo gas fee to be displayed as well.** - 800A

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details